ndavis26/ME-405-Term-Proj/README.md

 Due to the sequential nature of the dueling procedure, only two tasks are needed.

 ### Task 1: Mastermind
 The first task handles the looping dueling procedure.
 It involves 7 states.
 There is only 1 intertask variable, *motor_setpoint*, which stores the motor setpoint.
+This task has a priority of 1 and a period of 20 ms.

 ![](<fsm/T1 - Mastermind.jpg>)